Tropical and temperate coastal waters

-The sandbar shark, also known as the brown shark, is one of the biggest coastal sharks in the world.
-It is the most common shark species swimming along the mid-Atlantic coast.
-Its most distinguishing characteristic is a taller than average first dorsal fin.
-True to its name, the sandbar shark is commonly found over muddy or sandy bottoms in shallow coastal waters such as bays, estuaries, harbors or the mouths of rivers.
-Sandbar sharks swim alone or gather in sex-segregated schools that vary in size.
-It is known to undergo seasonal migrations that are influenced by temperature and possibly, ocean currents.
-Unlike most sharks, the female gives birth to live young in shallow water nursing grounds every 2 to 3 years.
-Juveniles are common in the lower Chesapeake Bay and nursery grounds are found from Delaware Bay to South Carolina.
+The sandbar shark, also known as the brown shark, is the most common shark species along the mid-Atlantic coast and is commonly found over muddy or sandy bottoms in shallow coastal waters such as bays, estuaries, harbors, or the mouths of rivers.
+As one of the largest coastal sharks in the world, its most distinguishing characteristic is a taller-than-average first dorsal fin.
+Sandbar sharks swim alone or gather in sex-segregated schools that vary in size and undergo seasonal migrations influenced by temperature and ocean currents.
+Unlike most sharks, the female gives birth to six to thirteen live pups in shallow water nursing grounds every 2 to 3 years.